mattdoiron/idfplus/README.rst

 allowing a user to return to previous points in the model's recent history (within the given editing session).

-Filter, Sort and Transpose
+Filter and Transpose
 ==========================

 Both the list of classes and objects are search/filterable.
 This means a user can show only objects or classes containing arbitrary bits of text.
 The editing actions can then be performed on this subset of objects.
 The object list can also be transposed (rows/columns reversed) to show a more traditional spreadsheet-like view.
-The object list can also be sorted by any column.

 Highly Flexible Interface
 =========================